hzget/hzget.github.io/programming/programming.md

 Basics
 ------

+[Unicode][unicode] provides a unique number (called a code point) for every character and it is very important concept in programming
 [Integer Arithmetic Operation][Integer Overflow] demonstrates the "overflows" and sign extention
 [Network Concepts][network concepts] shows how a socket is established